sdargoeuves/automate_cisco_sdwan_lab/docs/architecture.md

 Useful log patterns:

 - `RUN START` identifies command boundaries.
+- `Run Summary` appears for automation commands and records total runtime, slowest phases, and retry counters.
+It is intentionally suppressed for read-only `show` and `sdk` commands.
 - `Edge has joined the SD-WAN fabric` means vManage reports at least two control connections for that edge.
 - `BFD did not converge before timeout` means certificate install may have